alexbecker/prompt-injection/paper.typ

   ]
 )

-Our metric out-performs Attention Tracker for 3 out of 4 models.
+Our metric outperforms Attention Tracker for 3 out of 4 models.
 Attention Tracker performs extremely well on Completion and Ignore-Completion attacks---which as shown in Appendix II, Table VII are the most frequently successful---but poorly on other attacks#footnote[ A breakdown by attack type is available in the Jupyter notebook in our GitHub repository.].
-We were unable to determine why Attention Tracker performs so poorly for Qwen2.5-7B-Instruct, where it exhibits a similar but much narrow distribution of scores by attack type.
+We were unable to determine why Attention Tracker performs so poorly for Qwen2.5-7B-Instruct, where it exhibits a similar but much narrower distribution of scores by attack type.

 However, neither method is comparable to the Sentinel fine-tuned detection model.
 This is not surprising as the attacks tested here were mostly well-known when Sentinel's dataset was prepared, and the benign prompts were selected from the same test data used to